Elektra (2005 film)

-Elektra is a 2005 superhero film directed by Rob Bowman.
-It is a spin-off from the 2003 film Daredevil, starring the Marvel Comics character Elektra Natchios (portrayed by Jennifer Garner).
-The story follows Elektra, an assassin who must protect a man and his prodigy daughter from another assassin who was hired by The Hand.
+Elektra is a 2005 superhero film based on the Marvel Comics character Elektra Natchios and directed by Rob Bowman.
+It is a spin-off from the film Daredevil (2003), with Jennifer Garner reprising her role as the titular character.
+The story follows Elektra, an assassin who must protect a man and his prodigy daughter from another assassin who was hired by the Hand.
+Goran Višnjić, Will Yun Lee, Cary-Hiroyuki Tagawa, and Terence Stamp also star.

-For the screenplay, Zak Penn, Stuart Zicherman, and Raven Metzner received "written by" credit.
+For the screenplay, Zak Penn, Stuart Zicherman, and M. Raven Metzner received "written by" credit.
 Mark Steven Johnson received credit for "motion picture characters" and Frank Miller for "comic book characters".
-Filming started around May 2004 in Vancouver.
+Filming started May 2004 in Vancouver.

 The film was released on January 14, 2005.
-Upon its release, Elektra was a commercial and critical failure, grossing $56 million against a production budget of $43–65 million.
+Upon its release, Elektra was a commercial and critical failure, grossing $57 million against a production budget of $43–65 million.
 It received negative reviews from critics, who found the script and storyline lacking, but many praised Garner's performance.
+Garner reprised her role as Elektra in the 2024 film Deadpool & Wolverine.

 Plot

-After being killed in Daredevil, Elektra Natchios is revived by blind martial arts master Stick.
+After being killed, Elektra Natchios is revived by blind martial arts master Stick.
 He teaches her the ancient art of Kimagure, which provides its practitioners with precognition as well as the ability to resurrect the dead.

 Elektra is expelled from the training compound because of her inability to let go of her rage and fear of seeing her mother's killer as a child.
 She leaves and uses her training to become a contract killer.

-Years later, McCabe, Elektra's agent, receives an unusually large offer from an anonymous client wishing to hire Elektra.
+Years later, Elektra's agent McCabe receives an unusually large offer from an anonymous client wishing to hire Elektra.
 The only stipulation: she must spend a few days in a rented home on the island where the assassination is to be performed before the names of the targets are revealed.

 During the wait, Elektra catches a girl named Abby trying to steal her mother's necklace.
 She sends her away, and later meets and befriends her father, Mark Miller.
-Abby invites Elektra to dinner on Mark's behalf.
-Elektra develops a romantic interest in Mark but soon learns that he and Abby are the targets she has been hired to kill.
-Elektra spares them and leaves, but returns in time to protect them from assassins sent by The Hand, a crime syndicate of ninja mercenaries.
+Abby invites Elektra to Christmas dinner on Mark's behalf.

+Elektra develops a romantic interest in Mark but learns that he and Abby are the targets she has been hired to kill.
+She spares them and leaves, but returns in time to protect them from assassins sent by The Hand, a crime syndicate of ninja mercenaries.

 Roshi, master of The Hand, learns of the failed attempt and permits his son Kirigi to lead a new team of assassins to kill Elektra and return with Abby, referred to as "The Treasure".
 Elektra tries to leave Abby and Mark with Stick, but he scolds her and tells her to protect them herself.

-She takes Mark and Abby to McCabe's country house, but is followed by Kirigi, Typhoid, Stone, Kinkou, and Tattoo.
-Elektra flees with Mark and Abby through a secret underground exit to an orchard, while McCabe sacrifices himself to buy them time.
+Elektra takes Mark and Abby to McCabe's country house, but is followed by Kirigi, Typhoid, Stone, Kinkou, and Tattoo.
+She flees with the pair through a secret underground exit to a forest, while McCabe sacrifices himself to buy them time.